 More about numerals▸

-Brioni is available in Standard and Pro encodings.
-Typotheque OpenType Pro fonts support all European languages, covering Latin-based (Western, Central and Eastern European, Baltic, Turkish), Cyrillic-based, Greek-based languages, and Vietnamese.
-Typotheque OpenType Std fonts support 86 Latin-based languages (English, French, German, Polish, Czech, etc).
+Brioni is available in Extended Latin, and LCG (Extended Latin, Cyrillic, Greek) encodings.
+Typotheque OpenType LCG fonts support all European languages, covering Latin-based (Western, Central and Eastern European, Baltic, Turkish), Cyrillic-based, Greek-based languages.
+Typotheque OpenType L fonts support Latin-based languages, including Vietnamese.

-Brioni comes in four weights, each accompanied by Italics and Small Capitals.
+Brioni comes in six weights, each accompanied by Italics and Small Capitals.
 While Italics are separate font files, Small Caps can be activated as OpenType feature.
 Also Italic fonts include Small Caps.